marcozov/k8s-expose-services/README.md

 This repository contains a PoC of different ingress controllers in order to expose services.

+The goal is to setup different environments in order to get familiar with some available options and being able to evaluate them properly.

 ## Ingress Controllers

  - [Kubernetes Ingress Controller](k8s-ingress-controller): The standard Kubernetes Ingress Controller, based on [NGINX](https://github.com/kubernetes/ingress-nginx).